Call for speakers

 We lead by example when it comes to creating an inclusive event.
 That means showcasing role models across genders, ethnicities, races, abilities, and backgrounds.
 Our speakers are seen as leaders in the community, and we recognise the impact they have through their stories and work.

-When it comes to speaker selection:
+When it comes to speaker selection, we aim for:

 Get help with your talk submission